zvory/book-spine-cataloguer/README.md

 #### Application
  - [ ] Set up OpenCV
  - [ ] Brighten an image using OpenCV
- - [ ] Locate the rectangles of a book spine for simple cases
+ - [ ] Locate the rectangles of a book spine for simple cases (1 book spine)
  - [ ] Set up Tessaract
  - [ ] Using Tessaract, OCR a very simple spine
  - [ ] OCR for many spines